Loans

 Eligibility

-In order for your parents to qualify for this loan, you must:- Complete a Free Application for Federal Student Aid (FAFSA).
+In order for your parents to qualify for this loan, you must:

 - Be enrolled at least half-time.